 Table of Contents

-With such a distinct and broad group of species, jumping spiders live in nearly every part of the world.
-Most species live in tropical climates, but every continent other than Antarctica has jumping spiders adapted to the local environment.
-Scientists have even found a species living on the slopes of Mount Everest.
+With such a diverse group of species, jumping spiders live in nearly every part of the world.
+While many thrive in tropical climates, they are found on every continent except Antarctica.
+Scientists have even discovered a species living on the slopes of Mount Everest.

 Like many animals, male jumping spiders typically have prominent color patterns to attract females.
 Their species have unique and complex courtships, with the males dancing to show off the iridescent hairs on their bodies.
 Males also show off their agility, performing various sliding, leaping, and vibrating movements.
 If impressed, the female stays still and allows the male to breed with her.
 The number of eggs she produces, gestation time, and other factors vary depending on the species.